oceanprotocol/docs/content/tutorials/react-setup.md

     ./start_ocean.sh --latest --no-pleuston --local-spree-node
     ```

-  - Compiling and deploying the contracts takes some time so it takes a few minutes until the network is ready to be interacted with.
+  - A Web3 capable browser, like Firefox/Chrome with MetaMask installed
-  - Once your local Spree network is running, [get some Spree Ether](/tutorials/get-ether-and-ocean-tokens/#get-ether-for-a-local-spree-testnet) in a local account managed by MetaMask.
+  - [Some Spree Ether](/tutorials/get-ether-and-ocean-tokens/#get-ether-for-a-local-spree-testnet) in your MetaMask account

 ## New Create React App